anyweez/cleo/README.md

 	./lolstat (to start the backend service)
 	./frontend (to start the frontend web server that talks to lolstat)

-7) You can view the frontend by visiting http://<domain>:8088/ in your favorite (Angular-supported) web browser.
+7) You can view the frontend by visiting http://[domain]:8088/ in your favorite (Angular-supported) web browser.
+For example, if you're running locally you can go to http://localhost:8088/.